tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK11.md

 ### Analyzing the Files

-To view the content of the output files - "ca.key" and "ca.crt" - the guide provided the commands below:
+To view the content of the output files ("ca.key" and "ca.crt") the guide provided the commands below:

 ```bash
 openssl x509 -in ca.crt -text -noout # print the certificate in plain text